openshift/assisted-test-infra/README.md

 ## OS params used for configurations
 ~~~~
 BMI_BRANCH          bm-inventory branch to use, default is master
 IMAGE               path to iso to spawn vm with, if set vms will be spawn with this iso without creating cluster
 NUM_MASTERS         number of vms to spawn as masters, default is 3
 WORKER_MEMORY       memory for worker vm, default 8892mb
 MASTER_MEMORY       memory for master vm 16984
 NUM_WORKERS         number of vms to spawn as workerm default 0
 SSH_PUB_KEY         ssh public key to use for image generation, gives option to ssh to vms, default is in ssh_key/key_pub
 PULL_SECRET         pull secret to use for cluster installation command, no option to install cluster without it.
 CLUSTER_NAME        cluster name, used as prefix for virsh resources, default test-infra-cluster)
 BASE_DOMAIN         base domain, needed for dns name, default redhat.com
 NETWORK_CIDR        network cidr to use for virsh vm network, default "192.168.126.0/24"
 CLUSTER_ID          cluster id , used for install_cluster command, default will be the last spawned cluster
 NETWORK_NAME        virsh network name for vms creation, default test-infra-net
 NETWORK_BRIDGE      network bridge to use while creating virsh network, default tt0
 OPENSHIFT_VERSION   openshift version to install, default "4.4"
 PROXY_URL:          proxy url that will be pass to live cd image
 INVENTORY_URL:      update bm-inventory config map INVENTORY_URL param with given url
 INVENTORY_PORT:     update bm-inventory config map INVENTORY_PORT with given port
 AGENT_DOCKER_IMAGE: agent docker image to use, will update bm-inventory config map with given value
 INSTALLER_IMAGE:    assisted-installer image to use, will update bm-inventory config map with given value
 SERVICE:            bm-inventory image to use
+DEPLOY_TAG:         the tag to be used for all images (bm-inventory, assisted-installer, agent, etc) this will override any other os params

 ~~~~